 What is BPD?

-We diagnoses BPD as is described in the Diagnostic and Statistical Manual-5 (DSM-V).
+We diagnose BPD as is described in the Diagnostic and Statistical Manual-5 (DSM-V).
 Did you know that there are 256 different ways that you can have Borderline Personality Disorder?
 Yes.
 Based on the criteria, a person would need to meet 5 out of 9 to be diagnosed with the disorder.
-But you could meet a variety of combinations…5 out of 9, yes; or 6 out of 9, 7 out of 9, etc. It’s not as easy to sum up a person with BPD as some of the pejorative information out there suggests.
+But you could meet a variety of combinations…5 out of 9, yes; or 6 out of 9, 7 out of 9, etc. It’s not as easy, to sum up, a person with BPD as some of the pejorative information out there suggests.

 What Causes BPD?